kartik-venugopal/aural-player/README.md

 Aural Player is a free and open source audio player application for the macOS platform.
 Inspired by the classic Winamp player for Windows, it is designed to be to-the-point, easy to use, and highly customizable, with some sound tuning capabilities for audio enthusiasts.

+If all you want to do is drag, drop, and play, ... great ! ... because Aural Player uses sensible defaults and doesn't require any configuration or tweaking whatsoever.
+But, if you want to tweak, configure, and customize, you can do plenty of that too !

 ## Download

 Download the disk image file [Aural.dmg](https://github.com/maculateConception/aural-player/blob/master/Aural.dmg?raw=true).
 Just mount it and run the app !